-If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
-Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
-The City of St. Joseph is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
+Lead can cause serious health effects in people of all ages, especially pregnant people, infants (both formula-fed and breastfed), and young children.
+Lead in drinking water is primarily from materials and parts used in service lines and in home plumbing.
+The City of St. Joseph is responsible for providing high quality drinking water and removing lead pipes but cannot control the variety of materials used in the plumbing in your home.